 Generally, NO. But when surviving policy beneficiary exists, creditors could sue for your money during the death-benefit funding period.
-If the beneficiary is properly named, your benefit goes right to that beneficiary, and the creditor has no right of return.
+If the beneficiary is named correctly, your benefit goes right to that beneficiary, and the creditor has no right to return it.

 Filing Life Insurance Claims and Prompt Payments

-You do not necessarily have to file a claim for a life insurance policy within a certain time frame (depending on the life insurance company and some state laws).
+You do not necessarily have to file a claim for a life insurance policy within a specific time frame (depending on the life insurance company and some state laws).

 Insurers remain obligated to pay any valid life insurance claim death benefit.
 State laws also mandate prompt payment of life insurance money.